ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 \mathbf{Y}_{k+1}=\underbrace{\mathbf{Y}_k + \rho \underbrace{(\mathbf{X}-\mathbf{L}_{k+1} - \mathbf{S}_{k+1})}_{\text{residual error}}}_{\text{running sum of residual errors}}
 $$

 However, the first step is usually as expensive as solving the initial problem.
 So we need to do better than this.
-In the literature, many methods solved the problem above.
-One such method is the so-called Alternating Direction Method of Multipliers.
-ADM splits the minimization problem into two smaller and easier to tackle subproblems, where $$\mathbf{L}, \mathbf{S}$$ are minimized separately.
+In the literature, there are methods designed to solve the problem above.
+One such method is the so-called **Alternating Direction Method of Multipliers**.
+ADMM splits the minimization problem into two smaller and easier to tackle subproblems, where $$\mathbf{L}, \mathbf{S}$$ are minimized separately.

 $$
 \begin{align*}